osg-htc/docs/docs/data/external-oasis-repos.md

     representative before continuing with the remaining instructions; for all other repositories (such as `*.egi.eu`), you are done.

-1. Execute the following commands:
+1. One you are told in the ticket to proceed to the next step, execute the following commands:

         :::console
         root@host # wget -O /srv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%/.cvmfswhitelist \